-- · Build Your Own Cloud with Acer BYOC. - · Get the latest offers and product information. - · Register your device for warranty service.
+- · Create your own connected world. - · Get the latest updates, offers, and product information. - · Register your device for quick, personalized customer support.

-For more information, please visit the Acer BYOC website: www.acer.com/byoc-start
+For more information, please visit the Acer BYOC website:

+www.acer.com/byoc-start

 This manual contains proprietary information that is protected by copyright laws.
 The information contained in this manual is subject to change without notice.
 Images provided herein are for reference only and may contain information or features that do not apply to your computer.
 Acer Group shall not be liable for technical or editorial errors or omissions contained in this manual.